Kiffhost/exalted-scripture-understanding/Charms/Solar/Performance/Voice/Most Excellent Mockingbird.md

 Prerequisite Charms:
   - "[[Cunning Mimicry Technique]]"
 ---
-Clearing away her senses, the Solar attunes herself to a singlemimicry.Foronescene,theExaltcanperfectlymimic a single person whom she could perfectly copy with the prerequisite.WhilethisCharmisactiveshemaystillchoose tospeakwithherownvoice,andmayuseCunningMimicry Technique to mimic the voices of other characters.
+Clearing away her senses, the Solar attunes herself to a !!singlemimicry.Foronescene,theExaltcanperfectlymimic!! a single person whom she could perfectly copy with the !!prerequisite.WhilethisCharmisactiveshemaystillchoose!! !!tospeakwithherownvoice,andmayuseCunningMimicry!!
+Technique to mimic the voices of other characters.